Marjorie Cameron: Death

 In the mid-1990s, Cameron was diagnosed with a brain tumor and underwent radiotherapy treatment, which she supplemented with alternative medicines.
 The tumor was cancerous and metastasized to her lungs.
-She died at the age of 73 in the VA Medical Center on July 24, 1995, and underwent the Thelemic last rites, carried out by a high priestess of the Ordo Templi Orientis.
+She died at the age of 73 in the VA Medical Center on July 24, 1995, and underwent the Thelemic last rites, carried out by a high priestess of Ordo Templi Orientis.
 Her body was cremated and her ashes were scattered in the Mojave Desert.
 A memorial event was held at Venice's Beyond Baroque Literary Arts Center in August.

 Personality

 Cameron preferred to be known by her surname as a mononym.
 According to historian of Thelema Martin P. Starr, Cameron's "very dominating personality could not brook rivals of any kind".
 The fashion writer Tim Blanks noted that Cameron was "a charismatic woman" active in the mid-20th century "macho art world", and that it was not surprising how "alluring and dangerous" she must have seemed to Hopper and Stockwell.

 Stockwell described Cameron as "a very, very intense personality, but very fascinating".
 Considering her to be "an out and out witch", Hopper described her as having an "infectious personality" through her presence; she was someone "that you knew [was] different and [she] had a magnetic quality that you wanted to be closer to".

 The photographer Charles Brittin, who knew Cameron on Los Angeles' artistic circuit, called her "a sweet person with a great personality, not the way some of her friends wanted to picture her to be".
 Her friend Shirley Berman described her as having "many different crowds of friends, and I think she was a different personality with each crowd ...
 She wasn't an even personality at all, but she was always a very gracious person."